Barangay Ginebra San Miguel: 2015–present: The Tim Cone era and the arrival of Scottie Thompson

-2019 Season: 12th Championship

 Fresh from their semifinals defeat in the Governors' Cup, Ginebra won their first game of the 2018–19 PBA Philippine Cup, 90–79 against the TNT Katropa.
 Japeth Aguilar led the team with 21 points.

 Ginebra finished 3rd in the standings with a record of 7–4.
 But they got eliminated early in the quarterfinals against Magnolia Hotshots.
 Midway through the Commissioner's Cup, Ginebra was involved in the biggest trade of the season.
 They traded Sol Mercado, Kevin Ferrer and Jervy Cruz to Northport for star player Stanley Pringle.
 Ginebra also signed unrestricted free agent Jared Dillinger.
 They finished 4th in the standings with a record of 7–4.
 In the quarterfinals they got their revenge on their sister team Magnolia Hotshots by sweeping them in 2 games.
 However they lost to TNT Katropa in 4 games in the semifinals, failing to defend their championship.
 In the Governor's Cup conference, Ginebra finished 4th in the standings with a record of 7–4 just like the previous 2 conference.
 In the quarterfinals they had a twice to beat advantage where they faced grandslam seeking San Miguel Beermen who won both the Philippine Cup and Commissioners Cup, in a close game they defeated the Beermen and again crushed their grandslam hopes for the second time in 3 seasons.

 In the semifinals they were heavily favored to win against #8 seed Northport and they finished them off in 4 games, winning the series 3–1.
 Ginebra makes the 2019 PBA Governors' Cup finals for the 3rd time in 4 years.
 In the finals they met Meralco Bolts again for the 3rd time.
 The series was highly expected to be a long series as Meralco is now a stronger team.

 They split games 1 and 2, and in game 3 Meralco bigman Raymond Almazan got injured and never returned to the game, Ginebra took advantage and won the game.
 Meralco was never the same after losing Almazan and Ginebra quickly capitalized on the situation and won games 4 and 5 to win the series and their 3rd Governor's Cup championship in 4 years.
 Japeth Aguilar was named Finals MVP.